ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 ## Overview

 The goal of this project is to generate compelling and informative product descriptions from structured metadata.
 The task is framed as a text generation problem where the input is a combination of product title, product type ID, and bullet points, and the output is a product description.
 The pipeline includes data loading, data preprocessing (handling missing values and formatting the data), generating descriptions using different LLMs (FLAN-T5, GPT-3.5-turbo, and Gemini 1.5 Pro) with both zero-shot and few-shot prompting, and evaluating the generated descriptions using various metrics (BLEU, ROUGE-1, ROUGE-2, BERTScore-F1, and Flesch Reading Ease).
 A small sample of 25 rows was used for the LLM generation and evaluation due to computational constraints.
-The BERTScore-F1 metric was used as the
+The BERTScore-F1 metric was used as the final metric in determining the most successful LLM in this task.
+The GPT-3.5-Turbo (few-shot) model just slightly outperformed the other models with a BERTScore-f1 of 0.8407, however the other models had scores ranging from 0.810-0.837.
+As for the other metrics Gemini 1.5 Pro (few-shot) produced the most readable descriptions (Flesch ≈ 54.6), while FLAN-T5 (few-shot) achieved competitive BLEU and ROUGE-2 scores.
+Few-shot prompting also consistently outperformed zero-shot across all models.